 The charging speed of on-board chargers varies from car to car.
 Here are the speeds of current electric car models available to lease in the UK: 6.6, 7.2, 7.4, 11, 16.5 and 22 kW.

-So, if your car has a 6.6 kW on-board charger and you plug it into a standard home 7.4 kW charging point, you will be limited to charging at 6.6 kW.
+So, if your car has a 6.6 kW on-board charger and you plug it into a standard, single-phase home 7.4 kW charging point, you will be limited to charging at 6.6 kW.

 Some EVs, like the Peugeot e-208, can be upgraded from a single-phase 7.4 kW to a 3-phase 11 kW on-board charger.
-That would give you a 50% speed bump in charging time, assuming you are plugged into a suitable 3-phase charging point (the kind you might find at work).
+That would increase your maximum charging speed by 50%, assuming you are plugged into a suitable 3-phase charging point (the kind you might find at work).